proxystore/proxystore/docs/guides/endpoints.md

     configuration so the endpoint is not reachable from other nodes.

 By default, objects are sent between clients and the endpoint unencrypted.
+The token only authenticates each side when a connection is established;
+the requests and responses that follow are not protected against tampering.
-This is usually acceptable within a cluster because reading network traffic typically requires root access.
-To encrypt connections, configure the endpoint with TLS.
+This is usually acceptable within a cluster because reading or modifying network traffic typically requires root access.
+If clients connect to the endpoint over a network you do not trust, configure the endpoint with TLS to encrypt connections.

 ```bash
 $ proxystore-endpoint configure my-endpoint --tls